Thursday, April 1st 2021, 10:00 am - Follow along with this guide to the major events in space and astronomy for all of 2021

 This illustration shows the Emirates Mars Mission Hope orbiter around Mars.
 Credit: UAE Space Agency

-Next to arrive will likely be China's Tianwen-1 (formerly known as Huoxing 1), as early as February 11.
-This combination of orbiter, lander, and rover mission is expected to circle Mars for around two months.
-Then, in April, while the spacecraft continues to orbit, it will release the lander and rover to descend to the surface.
+UPDATE 2: Next to arrive was China's Tianwen-1 mission, on February 10.
+This combination of orbiter, lander and rover will now circle Mars for around two to three months before it advances to the next phase.
+When the team is ready, in April or May, the spacecraft will release the lander and rover to descend to the surface.

-Once safely on the surface, Perseverance and its tiny helicopter companion, Ingenuity, will explore an ancient dried-up river delta in the hopes of finding evidence that living organisms once thrived on Mars.
+Now safely on the surface, Perseverance will explore an ancient dried-up river delta in the hopes of finding evidence that living organisms once thrived on Mars.

 NASA's Juno spacecraft is still looping around the largest planet in our solar system, and some important news just came down the pipe for its mission.